Imaneelharchaoui/imaneelharchaoui/README.md

 ## I'm a Web Development Engineer studying at Ensias!!

 - ✔️ I’m currently learning new technologies and tools ✍
-- ✔️ I’m looking for an end-of-studies internship
-- ✔️ Goals: Learn new technologies (Ruby|Scala), improve my coding skills, Contribute to more open source projects
+- ✔️ Goals: Learn new technologies and skills, improve my coding skills, Contribute to more open source projects
 - ✔ Fun fact: I love to sing ♪♪♪